tehut/pets-api-exercise-backbone/README.md

 - **Delete a pet**
 - Update if a pet has been vaccinated
   - Hint: Read more about the [checkbox input element ](https://stackoverflow.com/questions/7851868/whats-the-proper-value-for-a-checked-attribute-of-an-html-checkbox)

-  Files for the Backbone components and some HTML has already been setup for you.
-Review the `index.html` and the `/src/app` directory before starting.